-The next Student Success seminar “Reframing the gap: Bridging ‘deficit’ readings and critical race theory to understand everyday racial inequities in UK universities” will give an overview of Critical Race Theory and the important questions it raises.
+The student success staff seminar on ‘Reframing the gap: Bridging ‘deficit’ readings and critical race theory to understand everyday racial inequities in UK universities’ has been rescheduled for May 2018.

 The past two decades have seen UK universities increase access for students from non-traditional backgrounds, as well as enhance their provision of academic and welfare support, yet across the sector the white-BME attainment gap shows no sign of significantly narrowing.
 This raises important questions about how racial inequities continue to be reproduced in higher education.
 Proponents of critical race theory (CRT) offer a direct challenge to longstanding analyses and intervention strategies on the grounds that they take a ‘deficit’ reading of the white-BME attainment gap.
 Instead, they advocate shifting the onus onto how universities unwittingly reproduce racism and racial inequities structurally and in everyday life.